Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 Water is sneaky.
 When it rains, gravity does its job — water moves downhill.
 But if your property isn’t graded properly, or your gutters and downspouts aren’t carrying that water away, it starts pooling around your foundation.
 Over time, that leads to hydrostatic pressure — a fancy term for water pushing against your basement walls.

-Cracks start forming, water seeps in, and before long you’re dealing with damp walls, musty odors, and mold.
-I’ve seen basements where you could float a toy boat after a thunderstorm — all because the yard was never drained correctly.
+And that pressure always wins.
+Cracks start forming, water seeps in, and before long, you’re dealing with damp walls, musty odors, and mold.

 How Drainage Problems Devalue a Home

-Let’s talk real numbers for a minute.
 A cracked foundation or recurring water problem can drop a home’s market value by 10–15% — sometimes more if buyers see visible moisture or damage.
 Real estate agents will tell you: the moment a buyer hears “drainage issue,” they picture dollar signs flying out the window.

 A $5,000 drainage fix today can save you from a $50,000 foundation repair or a price reduction when it’s time to sell.